-After passing the LET and had all the credentials needed, you have already met DepEd’s requirements which qualifies you to apply as a teacher and subsequently be among the roster of well-tenured teaching professionals under its banner.
+After passing the LET and having all the credentials needed, you have already met DepEd’s requirements which qualifies you to apply as a teacher and subsequently be among the roster of well-tenured teaching professionals under its banner.
 But meeting these requirements is only the first part of the overall application and ranking process.
 There are still yet some hurdles you must go through in order to see yourself getting the prize of being granted the Teacher 1 position—and the perks that come with it—you have been dreaming of.

 One of those obstacles you must yet to overcome still is the interview process, which is essentially you being vis-à-vis with the DepEd official(s).
 Like all interviews, the purpose of this meetup is to gauge you as a person based on how you see and present yourself, in addition to your accomplishments thus far.

-Being in an interview can be a nerve-wracking experience for everybody, especially to those who have never been in the same procedure before.
+Being in an interview can be a nerve-wracking experience for everybody, especially for those who have never been in the same procedure before.
 But even experienced applicants know full well that getting anxious is indeed part of the encounter.

-Luckily, learning how to subdue the disadvantage which the interview process might impose on you can be an adaptive process and is best faced with preparedness.
+Luckily, learning how to subdue the disadvantage that the interview process might impose on you can be an adaptive process and is best faced with preparedness.
 To give you an idea of what kinds of interrogations you will be facing during an interview, I listed here a comprehensive list of plausible questions that a DepEd interviewer will throw at you.